 Background Mandala Tattoo

-While mandalas are always attention-grabbing, try using one for the backdrop of a design instead of the focal point.
+While mandalas are always attention-grabbing, for a unique spin, try using one as the backdrop of a design instead of the focal point.
 The geometric pattern draws the eye forward.

 Face Mandala Tattoo

-For those looking for a more daring tattoo, mandalas look great on the face and neck because they can be positioned in so many different ways.
+For those looking for a more daring tattoo, mandalas look great on the face and neck because there are so many different placement options.
 Skip the lines and go for all dotwork for a more unique design.

 Tiny Mandala Tattoo